linaGirl/request-rate-limiter/README.md

 ### Execute requests

 This module relies on the [request module by mikael](https://www.npmjs.com/package/request).
 The configuration passed to the «request» method gets passed directly to that module.
-The response body, if present, is not returned as separate variable, it is instead available as the «data» property of the response object.
+The response body, if present, is not returned as separate variable, it is instead available as the «body» property of the response object.

 Execute a request using callbacks